You Made it!

 Write down what happened in a few bullet points.

-something that surprised you
+• Something that surprised you

-a question your colleague asked
+• Interesting question your colleague asked

-a problem you just haven't been able to solve yet.
+• Problem you just haven't been able to solve yet.

 It's all about capturing ideas, thoughts, struggles and interactions IN THE MOMENT.